Qovery/documentation/website/docs/using-qovery/configuration/application.md

 </li>
 <li>

-Once you click, this pannel will appear and you will be able to choose the version you wish to update/rollback.
+Once you click, this panel will appear, and you will be able to choose the version you wish to update/rollback.

 <p align="center">
   <img src="/img/configuration/application/rollback-update2.png" alt="Application" />